cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/plugins.rst

     "config": { "tokenizer": "phrase" }
   }'

-After a while we find that we need to support reading files where words are delimited by a character other than a space.
+After a while, we find that we need to support reading files where words are delimited by a character other than a space.
 We decide to modify our ``DefaultTokenizer`` to use a ``PluginConfig`` that contains a property for the delimiter::